baselime/docs/README.md

 ## Events, Logs, Metrics and Traces

 Serverless runtimes and infrastructures emit telemetry data in various formats.
 These are usually the missing context when debugging defects and incidents.
 Baselime doesn't re-invent the wheel.
 Data is gathered in your serverless application from:
-- Direct integration with AWS services through CloudFormation
+- Direct Connectors with AWS services through CloudFormation
 - OpenTelemetry to capture runtime traces
 - Logs and Metrics from CloudWatch
 - An Events API which empowers you to send events directly through HTTP